Introduction to Linux Distributions

 Distributors of Linux

-We have commercially assisted distributions, such as Fedora, Ubuntu and openSUSE and also utterly community-driven distributions, such as Debian, Gentoo, Slackware, and Arch Linux.
-Let us look at a few of them in detail.
+We have commercially assisted distributions, such as Fedora, Ubuntu, and openSUSE, and also utterly community-driven distributions, such as Debian, Gentoo, Slackware, and Arch Linux.

 Debian is an OS, comprising free and open-source software.
 In 1993, Ian Murdock declared a new Linux distribution to be developed with the GNU viewpoint.
 He gave this distribution the name Debian, which was a combination of his own name and his girlfriend’s name Debra.
 Originally started as a small project, Debian is one of the largest open-source projects today.
 Since then, Debian has been releasing new versions, but it is much slower than distributions like Linux Mint or Ubuntu which makes it more stable, being ideal for some systems.

 Ubuntu was initially founded to take the core parts of the stable version of Debian and improve on them, so that it could be done more quickly with more frequent updates, resulting in a user-friendly system.

 Fedora is supported by Red Hat and is the foundation for the commercial project, Red Hat Enterprise Linux (RHEL).
 Fedora focuses on free software.
 It uses newer technology and open source packages compared to RHEL.
 But unlike RHEL, Fedora won’t be supported for long.
 For a more stable version, Red Hat would prefer us to use their Enterprise product, RHEL.

 By default, Fedora has the GNOME 3 desktop environment.
 Fedora uses upstream software, thereby providing a platform to integrate the software without using customized tools or making their own environment desktops or any other software for that matter.